wandb/data-flywheel-nvidia/docs/02-quickstart.md

 This script will clear all service volumes (Elasticsearch, Redis, and MongoDB).

-### 2. NMP Cleanup
+### 2. NeMo microservices Cleanup

-You can remove NMP when you are done using the platform by following the official [Uninstall NeMo Microservices Helm Chart](https://docs.nvidia.com/nemo/microservices/latest/set-up/deploy-as-platform/uninstall-platform-helm-chart.html) guide.
+You can remove NeMo microservices when you are done using the platform by following the official [Uninstall NeMo Microservices Helm Chart](https://docs.nvidia.com/nemo/microservices/latest/set-up/deploy-as-platform/uninstall-platform-helm-chart.html) guide.

 ## Troubleshooting